Skip to main content

 Welcome to StatsPolicy.gov, the home of the U.S. Federal statistical system.
 StatsPolicy.gov brings together important information about our interwoven Federal statistical system, including our members, priorities, and activities across the Federal Government.

-– Dr. Karin Orvis, Chief Statistician of the United States
+– Dr. Karin Orvis, U.S. Chief Statistician

 The Federal statistical system collaborates on development of periodic and one-time products to promote understanding of its initiatives, priorities, budgets, and activities.